mtimoxenko/media-workbench/README.md

 After setting up, follow the user guide to start using NOC-ME-Workbench for managing NOC tasks and workflows.

 ## Contributing
 Contributions to NOC-ME-Workbench are welcome.
-Please read `CONTRIBUTING.md` for details on our code of conduct, and the process for submitting pull requests.

 ## License
 This project is licensed under the MIT License - see the `LICENSE.md` file for details.

 ## Contact
-For any queries or suggestions, please reach out to project maintainers at contact@example.com.
+For any queries or suggestions, please reach out to project maintainers at mtimochenko@tutanota.com.

 ## Acknowledgments
 - Special thanks to the team and contributors who have made this project possible.